ofadipe/WDI_Assignment1/README.md

 This repo is for my WDI assignment for one of my assignments for university in which I had to create a website using the API from Autoura which can be found [here](https://www.autoura.com/docs/api)

-All of the work will be found in the folder final-work, which will have a readme file explaining how to run the project locally.
+All of the work will be found in the folder final-work, which will have a readme file explaining how to run the project locally which you can find [here](final-work/README.md)

-For the Lighthouse Tool results please check out the folder Lighthouse folder for both the HTML and the JSON files featuring the full results.
+For the Lighthouse Tool results please check out the folder Lighthouse folder for both the HTML and the JSON files featuring the full results click [here](lighthouse_results)

+Lighthouse Results

 # What is the documentation file?

 The documentation file is documentation on how I created this project, and justification on choices made throughout this project.
+You can find it here

 # Website